Uzi-Oni/amiami-watch/README.md

 ```
 Items in stock will be shown in green.
 Pre-Owned items will be shown in yellow.
-Items that cannot be wrapper will result in an unknown status.
+Items that cannot be wrapped will result in an unknown status.
 This kind of items will be output in red.